 These all imply that a reservation request in a tree workflow may pass through many AGs on its way to instantiating Connection segments on the children uPAs.
-If the AG at the top of the request tree is to perform its duties, then it will need to understand the Service Plane topology, AGs within the Network that can route reservation requests, uPAs managing specific Networks, and of course, Transport Plane topology.
+If the AG at the top of the request tree is to perform its duties, then it will need to understand the Service Plane topology.
+This implies a knowledge of all relevant AGs within the Network, all the relevant uPAs and of course, the applicable Transport Plane topology.
 Now for the most important bit: this top-level AG can only get all this information through its direct peers.

-The following sections make a clear distinction between tree and chain workflows even though a chain workflow can be considered to be a degenerate case of a tree workflow.
+The following sections distinguish between the tree and chain workflows even though a chain workflow can be considered to be a degenerate case of a tree workflow.
 The reason for this is to highlight certain concessions that can be made when considering the chain workflow independently.

-Tree-based signaling and path finding model
+This following sections also distinguish between source-based and hop-by-hop workflows.
+In the source-based case, the first AG takes responsibility for calculating the full path for the whole Connection.
+In the hop-by-hop case, each AG can choose to perform only sufficient path computation to determine where to forward the request.
+By supporting both modes, the NSI CS allows the AGs to decide how much or little path finding they chose to perform.
+The hop-by-hop mode allows a light-weight PCE to be implemented that only knows where to forward path request.
+Alternatively, an AG may choose to implement a PCE that is aware of the whole service domain.

+Tree-Based Signaling and Path Finding Model

-To support the NSI tree-based workflow (see Fig 1.), the following must be supported:
+To support the NSI tree-based workflow (see Figure 1), the following must be supported:

-A Network Service request can be initiated at an AG anywhere in the service region, and this AG does not have to be associated with any Network resources involved in the creation of the service.
+A Network Service request may be initiated at any AG in the service region, and this AG does not have to be associated with any Network resources involved in the creation of the service.

-A Network Service request can be propagated to as many NSAs as there are sub-connection segments.
+A Network Service request can be propagated to as many uPAs as there are sub-connection segments.
 The AG receiving the request does not need to fully resolve the path of the Connection, but can delegate the task further down the tree to other AGs.

 Figure 1.
 Tree-based signaling flow

-In order to support the above two premises, the following requirements are necessary:
+In order to support the above two premises, the following requirements need to be met:

-The Aggregator NSA needs a full view of the Network topology to perform advanced "intelligent" routing decisions.
-At a minimum, the Aggregator NSA needs all the Networks, the Transport Plane peering ports (to derive SDP), the services offered, associated service domains (Switching Services), and any adaptations within the Network.
+The Aggregator NSA needs a view of as much of the Network topology as is needed to perform advanced "intelligent" routing decisions.
+At a minimum, the Aggregator NSA needs to know about the relevant Networks, the Transport Plane peering ports (to derive SDP), the services offered, associated service domains (Switching Services), and any adaptations within the Networks.

-An aggregator may hide Network details of child Networks if desired, and advertise a summarized NSI Topology as needed.
+An AG may hide Network details of child Networks if desired, and advertise a summarized NSI Topology as needed.
 The key with this model is that external NSAs need not know the details of these internal child NSAs.

-An Aggregator NSA is restricted to communicating with only direct peer NSAs based on administrative policies, however, it needs access to all NSA Description Documents and NSI Topology documents to perform tree based routing.
+An AG is restricted to communicating with only direct peer NSAs based on administrative policies, however, it needs access to all relevant NSA Description Documents and NSI Topology documents to perform tree based routing.
 In addition to peer communications, the NSA Description Documents and NSI Topology documents are needed to determine the NSA managing Networks and the Service Plane topology to determine routing paths of requests in the connected graph.
 The NSI Topology Documents from each Network are then used to build NSI Topology for the service region for routing of the Connection.
-The security, verification, and distribution of the NSA Description Documents and NSI Topology documents are outside the scope of this document and are addressed in separate NSI working group efforts [2].
+The security, verification, and distribution of the NSA Description Documents and NSI Topology documents are outside the scope of this document and are addressed in separate NSI working group documents [2].